Tiebo1t/Breakout/README.md

 * Implement commentary with calls to an LLM such as LLama

 # Time Details and Changelist
-Initial compiler errors fixed - 10 mins
+17th October: Initial compiler errors fixed - 10 mins
+17th October: Learnt how the program functioned - 1hr
+19th October: Began implementation of a powerup that shoots ball to the cursor - 1hr 20th October: Scrapped plan for shooting ball at cursor (still in code base will revisit) - 1hr 20th October: Added a powerup which moves the paddle close to the cursor for the user to move about freely - 1hr